passwordless-id/webauthn/README.md

 --------------------

 - `discoverable`: (`'discouraged'`, `'preferred'` or `'required'`) If the credential is "discoverable", it can be selected using `authenticate` without providing credential IDs.
 In that case, a native pop-up will appear for user selection.
 This may have an impact on the "passkeys" user experience and syncing behavior of the key. *(Default: 'preferred')*
 - `attestation`: If enabled, the device attestation and clientData will be provided as base64 encoded binary data.
-Note that this is not available on some platforms. *(Default: false)*
+Note that this may impact the authenticator information available or the UX depending on the platform. *(Default: false)*
 - `userHandle`: The `userHandle` can be used to re-register credentials for an existing user, thus overriding the current the key pair and username for that `userHandle`. *The default here is based on a hash of the `username`, and thus has some security implications as described in [issue](https://github.com/passwordless-id/webauthn/issues/29).
 For optimal security and privacy, it is recommended to set the `userHandle` to a random 64 bytes value.*